 - Emperor Shah Jahan built Delhi’s most magnificent monument and named it ‘Red Fort’.

 - The construction of this monument began in 1638 and was completed in 1648.

 - The name Red Fort comes from its massive red sandstone walls.

-- The Prime Minister of India addresses the nation from the Red Fort, Delhi, on India’s Independence Day.
+- The Prime Minister of India addresses the nation from the Red Fort on the Independence Day.

 The Red Fort is located on Netaji Subhash Marg, Delhi, India.
 It can be easily reached via metro transit system.
 The nearest metro station is Chandni Chowk.
 If you are coming to Delhi by train, then Old Delhi Railway Station is the closest railway station from the Red Fort located just 1 km away.
 It is also close to the ISBT (Inter State Bus Terminal).
 Thus the place is well connected by buses.
 The Indira Gandhi International Airport is located at a distance of 26 km from the Fort.

 The best time to visit Red Fort is from October through March when the weather remains pleasant.

-The Fort opens from Tuesdays to Sundays, from 9.30 am to 4.30 pm.
+The Fort is opened on all days except Mondays.
+It remains opens from 9.30 am to 4.30 pm.

-Entry fee for foreigners is INR 250 and for Indians is INR 10.
+Entry fee for foreigners is INR 250 and Indians is INR 10.